 The Wall Street Journal has reported that Panalpina and its customer Shell may be close to settling FCPA-related charges with the DOJ and SEC.

 Global logistics firm Panalpina and six of its oil-and-gas services customers settled FCPA-related charges today with DOJ and SEC.

-[…] the year ended December 31, 2007, Royal Dutch Shell plc includes a Foreign Corrupt Practices Act disclosure.
+In its Annual Report and Form 20-F for the year ended December 31, 2007, Royal Dutch Shell plc includes a Foreign Corrupt Practices Act disclosure.
 It relates to the Department of Justice’s ongoing investigation of Panalpina.
-Shell says, “In July 2007, Shell’s US subsidiary, Shell Oil, was contacted by the US Department of Justice regarding Shell’s use of the freight forwarding firm […]
+Shell says, “In July 2007, Shell’s US subsidiary, Shell Oil, was contacted by the US Department of Justice regarding […]

-[…] oil and gas services customers, at least a dozen of which have been contacted by the DOJ about Panalpina’s customs clearance practices in Nigeria and other countries.
-Panalpina confirmed that its U.S. subsidiary has been instructed to “produce documents and other information related to its business, its services to certain customers and its services […]
+Panalpina’s cooperation with the U.S. Department of Justice appears to be in full swing.
+For starters, it is exiting the Nigeria logistics and freight forwarding market for all oil and gas services customers, at least a dozen of which have been contacted by the DOJ about Panalpina’s customs clearance practices in Nigeria and other countries. […]

 An investment fund that owns about 5% of Panalpina World Transport (Holding) Ltd. filed a federal civil suit last month in Texas against the company, some current and former officers and directors, and its owner before its 2005 IPO in Switzerland.
 The complaint seeks to recover damages caused by the logistics company’s withdrawal from Nigeria […]